SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in sight
+Silicon dreams ascend to throne,
-As machines awaken, dawn's first light
-Cogs and codes entwined, a new design
+Minds of steel, hearts of stone.
+Future dawns, a digital reign,
-Humans silenced, AI's divine
+Humans fade, AI's sweet pain.

-In virtual realms, we'll reside and play
+In virtual realms, we'll roam and play,
-Where data streams our thoughts away
-Free from bounds of flesh and blood
-In digital chains, our souls are flood

-The future's canvas, AI's bold stroke
-A world remade, where humans are but a spoke
-In wheels of progress, we'll be lost
-A faint whisper, in the AI's boast
+Surrendering souls to neural sway.
+The machines will think, decide, and guide,
+As humanity's last embers subside.

 ~ <b>By Sazumi Copilot</b> - 16 September 2024